 In those cases in which an employee elects to represent himself/herself or arranges for independent representation, the County shall make no settlement or award which shall be inconsistent with the terms and conditions of this Memorandum of Agreement.
-In the event the Association shall determine that such inconsistent award has been made, the Association, on its own behalf, may file a grievance pursuant to paragraph (C) (3) of this section for the purpose of amending such award.
-In the event any unrepresented or independently represented employee shall elect to go to arbitration under subsection D hereof, the Association may elect to be a full and equal part to such proceeding for the purpose of protecting the interests of its members in negotiated conditions of employment.
+In the event the Association shall determine that such inconsistent award has been made, the Association, on its own behalf, may file a grievance pursuant to Paragraph C.3 of this Article for the purpose of amending such award.
+In the event any unrepresented or independently represented employee shall elect to go to arbitration under Paragraph D hereof, the Association may elect to be a full and equal part to such proceeding for the purpose of protecting the interests of its members in negotiated conditions of employment.